 The physical culture of muscle-building has attracted followers for many years; well before the advent of competitive bodybuilding as we know it today.

 Physical culture (distinguishable from bodybuilding per se due to the lack of specific physical display as an end goal) can be traced back to 11th century India where stone dumbbell weights, known as Nals, were lifted by those wanting to develop their bodies to enhance health and stamina to help overcome the challenges of daily life.
-Gyms were commonplace in India during this period and by the 16th century weight training is thought to have been India's national pastime.
+Gyms were commonplace in India during this period, and by the 16th century, weight training is thought to have been India's national pastime.

 There was to be a long period between the 16th century physical movement in India and the beginning of bodybuilding (defined as training and dieting to develop one's body specifically for exhibitive purposes) as we know it today.

 Toward the end of the 19th century, weight-training took on a new meaning for many, as the ancient tradition of stone-lifting, practiced initially by the Greeks and Egyptians, made way for a completely new system of training, with a new end-goal.
-Weightlifting for entertainment purposes emerged in Europe signalling the beginning of a physical culture never before seen.
+Weightlifting for entertainment purposes emerged in Europe, signalling the beginning of a physical culture never before seen.

 Not surprisingly, weightlifting exponentially grew in popularity so much so that today the practices during the early period of 1890 to 1929 would seem, at best, archaic.
-The practices of the late 19th century strongmen included issuing challenges to fellow strongmen to see who could outlift the other as they travelled from town to town.
+The practices of the late 19th century strongmen included issuing challenges to fellow strongmen to see who could outlift the other as they traveled from town to town.

 Other practices included pulling carts and lifting animals, much to the amusement of onlookers.
 The public loved to watch these men compete, possibly for the novelty value if nothing else.
 How their physiques looked did not factor into these men's displays of physical prowess.
 Indeed, a protruding stomach and thick, fatty limbs were commonplace among these competitors.